axtend/axlib/docs/Upgrading-2.0-to-3.0.md

-# Upgrading from Substrate 2.0 to 3.0
+# Upgrading from Axlib 2.0 to 3.0

 An incomplete guide.

 ## Refreshing the node-template

-Not much has changed on the top and API level for developing Substrate between 2.0 and 3.0.
+Not much has changed on the top and API level for developing Axlib between 2.0 and 3.0.
 If you've made only small changes to the node-template, we recommend to do the following - it is easiest and quickest path forward:
 1. take a diff between 2.0 and your changes
 2. store that diff
 3. remove everything, copy over the 3.0 node-template